yuxqiu/modern-poetry/README.md

+---

 # English_version

 Part1: chinese-modern-poetry

 The most comprehensive database of modern Chinese poetry contains about 5,000 modern Chinese poems, 3,000 contemporary poems and 30,000 modern Chinese poems.
 The data comes from the Internet.

 **Reasons for this repository:** I am a lover of poetry, especially modern poetry.
 However, there is a lack of a good library of modern Chinese poems online, so I took the time to do this project.
 This project USES json to distribute data.
 The project will include modern poetry in English as well as older poetry, such as Shakespeare in the future.
+If you want to know how to gather the data, you can read this article 👉 [Modern poetry database crawling process]( https://blog.blinkstar.cn/post/modern-poetry-data-gathering/ ).

 ## Contribution